This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 An atrial septal defect (ASD) is a hole in the septum (wall) between the upper chambers (atria) of your child's heart.
 The hole may be small or large.
 An ASD causes a problem with the way blood moves through your child's heart.
-This makes his heart work harder to pump blood.
+This makes his or her heart work harder to pump blood.
 Over time, an ASD can damage your child's heart and lungs.
+An ASD can also lead to a stroke if a blood clot is pumped out to a blood vessel in your child's brain.

 WHILE YOU ARE HERE: